Make your senior developers stay using these few neat tips

 Now, truth be told, this took into account all developers and not just senior developers; however, we can assume that those that responded to the survey were the ones that were most interested in contributing and were most open to improvement and change.

-Given all that, we can conclude that the same job priorities would also apply to senior developers as well.
+And, given all this so far, we can conclude that the same job priorities would also apply to senior developers as well.

 Offer better career packages